top of page

 Cave Rock Tunnel hike in Lake Tahoe Nevada

-Cave Rock Tunnel is located off HWY 50 in South Lake Tahoe.
+Cave Rock Tunnel is located off Highway 50 in South Lake Tahoe.
 This hike is short and easy, and great to do any time of the year.
 From the parking area, it takes about 10 minutes to hike to the base of Cave Rock, and then a little bit of rock scrambling to get to the top viewpoint.
 Once at the top, you'll get to enjoy stunning 180-degree views over South Lake Tahoe.

 2. Zephyr Cove